 - Exit strategy

-Along this journey, our expertise in Go-to-Market design & implementation and PMI, enables our teams to fairly evaluate growth projections and competences, as well as to map and estimate synergies and anti-synergies with accuracy.
+Along this journey, our expertise in Go-to-Market design & implementation and PMI, enables our teams to fairly evaluate growth projections and competencies, as well as to map and estimate synergies and anti-synergies with accuracy.
 This always considers realistic implementation feasibility based on our experience of previous cases in the industry.

 A private equity company was considering the acquisition of an agro-industry distributor and needed a wider perspective on its investment thesis in order to understand the target’s real growth levers.
-This was both from an external perspective, where to expand and how, and an internal perspective, through understanding the target’s competences and benchmarking it against other players in the market.
+This was both from an external perspective, where to expand and how, and an internal perspective, through understanding the target’s competencies and benchmarking it against other players in the market.

 This assessment was deepened by evaluating the target’s competences through fields visits and using Integration’s proprietary database and scoring criteria.
 This provided a fair comparison of capabilities and opportunities to generate differentiated value against a large sample of competitors in the same industry.